dreamportdev/Osdev-Notes/02_Architecture/08_Timers.md

 As mentioned the PIT runs at a fixed frequency of 1.19318MHz.
 This is an awkward number but it makes sense in the context of the original PC.
 The PIT contains a pair of registers per channel: the count and reload count.
 When the PIT is started the count register is set to value of the reload count, and then every time the main clock ticks (at 1.19318MHz) the count is decremented by 1.
 When the count register reaches 0 the PIT sends an interrupt.
 Depending on the mode the PIT may then set the count register to the reload register again (in mode 2 - periodic operation), or simple stay idle (mode 0 - one shot operation).

 The PIT's counters are only 16-bits, this means that the PIT can't count up to 1 second.
-If you wish to have timers with a long duration like that, you will need some software assistance by chaining time-outs together.
+If we wish to have timers with a long duration like that, we will need some software assistance by chaining time-outs together.

 ### Example